jjones203/architecture_kata/solution/adr/03-virtual-no-location.md

 Accepted

 ## Context
-There will be instances where users will be using the Hey, Blue! platform from their web browser, either on their phone or from a computer.
+Some users may access the Hey, Blue! platform from their web browser, either on their phone or from a computer.
 This should not prevent users from virtually connecting, when within the same ZIP code.

-_This ADR is related to [05 - Limiting Application Functionality on the Web](./05-limited-web-functionality.md)._
+However, the precision of a web browser's location API is limited compared to the location data from a native application for a mobile device.

 ## Decision
-The Hey, Blue! platform will allow for such interaction to again limit the barrier to entry and empower users to interact with community police officer, even if only to exchange a few words and have a virtual handshake.
+We propose to remove the ability to have in-person connection between a civilian and a police office, if any or both of the users are not using the mobile app with location tracking.
+The data available to the web browser API is too inaccurate to validate the near proximity between two individuals, especially if a user is not allowing location tracking from their browser.
+The Hey, Blue! platform will allow for virtual interaction between two users who are online and have the same home zip code.

 ## Consequences

 ### Pros
 - Remove another friction point for interactions
 - Lower barrier of entry for users

+### Cons
+- Users cannot use the web browser to initiate in-person interac